 Image

 Construction workers can find it difficult to talk about mental health problems, and suicide among colleagues often comes as a shock.
 The study from the University of Gothenburg also links work-related pain to mental illness.

 Previous research has shown that male construction workers in Sweden have up to a 50% increased risk of suicide.
-For countries like the UK and the US, the figure is even higher.
+The figure is even higher for countries like the UK and the US.

 This study is based on interviews with 43 construction workers, trade union representatives and managers within the Swedish construction industry.

-Managers were highlighted as having an important role in mental health.
-The interviews described empathetic and supportive managers, but also managers who, for example, did not pay attention to mental health problems of their employees.
+Managers were highlighted as having an essential role in mental health.
+The interviews described empathetic and supportive managers but also managers who, for example, ignored the mental health problems of their employees.

 Not seeking help

-The study supports the image of the construction industry as demanding, where the work climate in some workplaces is characterized by a macho culture and stigmatization of mental illness.
+The study supports the image of the construction industry as demanding, where a macho culture and stigmatization of mental illness characterize the work climate in some workplaces.

+Image